lxdock/lxdock/docs/cli/provision.rst

 .. code-block:: console

-  $ nomad provision               # provisions all the containers of the project
+  $ lxdock provision               # provisions all the containers of the project
-  $ nomad provision mycontainer   # provisions the "mycontainer" container
+  $ lxdock provision mycontainer   # provisions the "mycontainer" container
-  $ nomad provision web ci        # provisions the "web" and "ci" containers
+  $ lxdock provision web ci        # provisions the "web" and "ci" containers